openMetaAnalysis/Septic-shock-treatment-with-fluids---volumes/README.md

 ![Principle results for benefit](files/forest-plots/Outcome-Primary.png "Principle results for benefit]")

 The arrows plot for the primary outcomes are below.
-Additional [arrows-plots](files/arrows-plots) of secondary analyses may be available.
+Additional [arrows-plots](files/arrows-plots), including a colorized version, are available.
 ![Principle results](files/arrows-plots/Outcome-Primary.png)

 <!--